-2018 National History Day: Conflict and Compromise in History
+2019 National History Day: Triumph and Tragedy in History

-Start by looking through the official National History Day 2018 Conflicts and Compromise Theme Book.
+Start by looking through the official National History Day 2019 Triumph and Tragedy Theme Book.

 Then begin exploring the many historical resources available at the Massachusetts Historical Society.
 You can begin searching for inspiration anywhere in our collections: by exploring our library catalogues, our online resources, our collection guides, or by visiting us in person.